yarynakorduba/word-count/README.md

 # word_count
-the quantity of each word in the file
+This program in С++/Qt is a part of the group project "Comparing of different techniques of task parallelization in  C++, С++/Qt, Java, Python".
+It counts the quantity of each word in the file using multithreading.